Diversity for Sale

 Unlike other livestreams from GHC, the Male Allies panel is no longer available to view.
 A copy of the stream posted to YouTube was removed via a copyright request from the Anita Borg Institute.
 A transcript is available here, via Julie Pagano.

-In August of this year, Mikki Kendall launched the #solidarityisforwhitewomen hashtag, highlighting exclusion, abuse and racism in the feminist movement.
+##Diversity is for White Women In August of this year, Mikki Kendall launched the #solidarityisforwhitewomen hashtag, highlighting exclusion, abuse and racism in the feminist movement.
 Unfortunately, we’ve seen similar themes across the diversity and feminism in tech movements.

 Many of the examples I cite throughout this piece are about women despite the many other underrepresented groups in the tech industry.
 Much of the “diversity” being commoditized is nearly as homogenous as the industry itself.
 So many of these efforts focus on women, and while it is not explicitly stated, mostly middle-to-upper class, straight, white, cis, able-bodied women.